raspiblitz/raspiblitz/FAQ.md

 Once you finished all the transferes the Raspiblitz will make a quick-check on the data - but that will not guarantee that everything in detail was OK with the transfere.
 Check further FAQ answeres if you get stuck or see a final sync with a value below 90%.

-## Why is taking my torrent download of the blockchain so long?

-Its a lot of data and torrent seeds can not be garantuued.
-Normally it should be done within 24 hours.
-If it takes longer then 2 days consider to abort the torrent download by pressing 'x' and choose FTP download as fallback ... will also take some time, but should be more stable.
-If even that is not working - choose SYNC option, which will take over a week, but is the classic way to get the blockchain thru the bitcoin peer2peer network.

 ## How do I clone the Blockchain from a 2nd HDD?

 During setup, when you start with an empty HDD you need to get a copy of the blockchain.
 One option available is to connect a 2nd HDD to the RaspiBlitz that contains already the blockchain data and start to copy/clone.